 If an allegation relating to a child is made about a person who undertakes paid or unpaid care of vulnerable adults, consideration must be given to the possible need to alert those who manage her/him in that role.

-The response to private foster carers should be as for any other member of the public (see local private fostering procedures).
+The response to private foster carers should be as for any other member of the public.